-- (ii) of any part of a telecommunications network in connection with the provision to or use by, any person of any telecommunications service; - "designated person" means the Minister or any person designated for the purpose of this section by the Minister; - "traffic data", in relation to a communication, means any data- - (a) identifying, or purporting to identify, any person, apparatus or location to or from which the communication is or may be transmitted; - (b) identifying or selecting, or purporting to identify or select, apparatus through or by means of which the communication is or may be transmitted; - (c) comprising signals for the actuation of- - (i) apparatus used for the purpose of a telecommunications network for effecting, in whole or in part, the transmission of any communication; or - (ii) any telecommunications network in which that apparatus is comprised; - (d) identifying the data or other data as data comprised in or attached to a particular communication; or - (e) identifying a computer file or computer program, access to which is obtained or which is run by means of the communication, to the extent only that the file or program is identified by reference to the apparatus in which it is stored, and references to traffic data being attached to a communication include references to the data and the communication being logically associated with each other.
+"traffic data", in relation to a communication, means any data-

+(a) identifying, or purporting to identify, any person, apparatus or

+- location to or from which the communication is or may be transmitted; - (b) identifying or selecting, or purporting to identify or select, apparatus through or by means of which the communication is or may be transmitted; - (c) comprising signals for the actuation of- - (i) apparatus used for the purpose of a telecommunications network for effecting, in whole or in part, the transmission of any communication; or - (ii) any telecommunications network in which that apparatus is comprised; - (d) identifying the data or other data as data comprised in or attached to a particular communication; or - (e) identifying a computer file or computer programme, access to which is obtained or which is run by means of the communication, to the extent only that the file or programme is identified by reference to the apparatus in which it is stored, and references to traffic data being attached to a communication include references to the data and the communication being logically associated with each other. - (2) Where it appears to the authorized officer that a person providing a telecommunications service is or may be in possession of, or capable of obtaining, any communications data, the authorized officer may, by notice in writing, require the provider-
-- (2) Where it appears to the designated person that a person providing a telecommunications service is or may be in possession of, or capable of obtaining, any communications data, the designated person may, by notice in writing, require the provider- - (a) to disclose to an authorized officer all of the data in his possession or subsequently obtained by him; or - (b) if the provider is not already in possession of the data, to obtain the data and so disclose it. - (3) A designated person shall not issue a notice under subsection (2) in relation to any communications data unless he is satisfied that it is necessary to obtain that data- - (a) in the interests of national security; or - (b) for the prevention or detection of any offence, where there are reasonable grounds for believing that- - (i) such an offence has been, is being or is about to be committed; and - (ii) the sender or recipient of any communication, or the subscriber to the telecommunications service, to which the data relates, is the subject of an investigation in connection with the offence.

-- (4) A notice under subsection (2) shall state- - (a) the communications data in relation to which it applies; - (b) the authorized officer to whom the disclosure is to be made; - (c) the manner in which the disclosure is to be made: - (d) the matters falling within subsection (3) by reference to which the notice is issued; and - (e) the date on which it is issued. - (5) A notice under this section shall not require- - (a) any communications data to be obtained after the end of the period of one month beginning on the date on which the notice is issued; or - (b) the disclosure, after the end of such period, of any communications data not in the possession of the provider of the telecommunications service, or required to be obtained by him, during that period. - (6) Sections 13 and 14 shall apply, with the necessary modifications, to the disclosure of data pursuant to a notice issued under this section. - (7) Subject to subsection (8), a provider of a telecommunications service, to whom a notice is issued under this section, shall not disclose to any person the existence or operation of the notice, or any information from which such existence or operation could reasonably be inferred. - (8) The disclosure referred to in subsection (7) may be made to- - (a) an officer or agent of the service provider, for the purpose of ensuring that the notice is complied with;
+- (a) to disclose to an authorized officer all of the data in his possession or subsequently obtained by him; or - (b) if the provider is not already in possession of the data, to obtain the data and so disclose it. - (3) An authorized officer shall not issue a notice under subsection (2) in relation to any communications data unless he has obtained a warrant under section 8 or 11. - (4) A notice under subsection (2) shall state- - (a) the communications data in relation to which it applies; - (b) the authorized officer to whom the disclosure is to be made; - (c) the manner in which the disclosure is to be made; - (d) the matters by reference to which the notice is issued; and - (e) the date on which it is issued. - (5) Sections 13 and 14 shall apply, with the necessary modifications, to the disclosure of data pursuant to a notice issued under this section. - (6) Subject to subsection (7), a provider of a telecommunications service, to whom a notice is issued under this section, shall not disclose to any person the existence or operation of the notice, or any information from which such existence or operation could reasonably be inferred.

-(b) an attorney-at-law for the purpose of obtaining legal advice or representation in relation to the notice, and a person referred to in paragraph (a) or (b) shall not disclose the existence or operation of the notice, except to the authorized officer specified in the notice or for the purpose of-
+- (7) The disclosure referred to in subsection (6) may be made to- - (a) an officer or agent of the service provider, for the purpose of ensuring that the notice is complied with; - (b) an attorney-at-law for the purpose of obtaining legal advice or representation in relation to the notice, and a person referred to in paragraph (a) or (b) shall not disclose the existence or operation of the notice, except to the authorized officer specified in the notice or for the purpose of-